luizbgomide/sovereign/index.md

 ### Change Log

 #### 2024-07-30
-- Give the spell level headers unique names so the hyperlinks work
+- Give the spell level headers unique names so the hyperlinks work.
-- Rename "arts and spells" to "progression" to be more clear
+- Rename "arts and spells" to "progression" to be more clear.
+- Hyperlink and standardize Bonus Skills.

 #### 2024-07-28
 - Build a table of contents for the index and each section.